How many sites will you use Yoast SEO Premium on?

 The keyphrase density check assesses whether you’ve used the word or words from your focus keyphrase often enough in your copy.
 It also checks if you use the keyphrase not too often in your text.
 Your score depends on how long your keyphrase is.
 If you are trying to rank for a longer phrase, it might be much more difficult to use it a certain number of times in your text, than if you are using a shorter keyphrase.
 We’ve included the length of your keyphrase as a weighting factor when calculating keyphrase density.
 That means that you will need to use your longer keyphrase less often in the text than your shorter keyphrase, in order to get a green bullet.
 Not only do we tell you how many times you already used your keyphrase in the text, but we also give you an idea about how many times you should use it.

-Finally, if you write your content in English, Yoast SEO Premium now recognizes various grammatical forms of your keyphrase (for instance, train, trained or training).
+If you write your content in English, Yoast SEO Premium recognizes various word forms of your keyphrase (for instance, train, trained or training).
 This means that your keyword density naturally becomes higher without you trying to over-optimize your text, but just because the plugin became smarter.
 We adjusted the formula so that you do not get penalized!

 Why is keyphrase density important for SEO?

 Google tries to match a user’s search query to the best fitting web pages.
 To match your web pages with a certain query Google needs to understand what your web page is about.
 That’s why you should use your keyphrase, the phrase you’d like to rank for, in your copy.
 This often comes naturally.
 If you’d like to rank for, for instance [bake vegetarian pancakes] you probably use this phrase regularly throughout your text.